jahndan/Interactive-Prerequisite-Flowchart/README.md

 - TODO UPDATE
 - Selecting multiple classes to present in a single graph
 - Displaying what classes take a selected class as a prerequisite
-- Clickable graph nodes
+- Clickable graph node interaction
-- A planning tool/integration with Graduation Planner
+- Degree planner capabilities

 ## Details